bbauska/W3Cx-5of5/README.md

 </p>

 <p>Let me just cut and paste some CSS rules here, that will factorize the common
 properties for both sections in a section selector.
-OK, so what I've got now, is that I've got a nice balanced view of the whole application.</p>
+OK, what I've got now, is that I've got a nice balanced view of the whole application.</p>

 <!-- end of 1.4.2 video transcript -->